sfera-labs/strato-pi-max-kernel-module/README.md

 >
 > A software reboot of the compute module does **not** correspond to a power-up.

-This allows us to have a different configuration for the next power-up phase, whether after a planned or abrupt power-off.
-For example, it enables switching the boot SD card while the compute module is off or setting a short watchdog timeout only while your application (which manages the watchdog heartbeat) is running; the timeout is then reset to a longer duration when a power cycle occurs, ensuring the compute module has enough time to boot and restart your application.
+This enables configuring settings for the next power cycles, whether after a planned or abrupt shutdown.
+For example, it allows switching the boot SD card while the compute module is off or having a short watchdog timeout during application runtime, which resets to a longer duration after a power cycle to ensure reliable boot and restart.

 <a name="attributes"></a>